Typical Milanese Dishes

 - Latte macchiato: A bit of coffee with a lot of milk.

 During your stay, don’t forget to try the renowned and mouth-watering Italian ice-cream.
 You won’t try better ice-cream anywhere else in the world.

-You will find normal priced restaurants in Milan, but be careful!
-In some of the city center restaurants the drinks are extremely expensive.
-The prices of the drinks are never shown on the menus; therefore, make sure to ask for the beverage menu before sitting down and ordering, since a glass of wine or beer can sometimes cost more than a main dish.
+You will find normally priced restaurants in Milan, but be careful!
+In some of the city centre restaurants the drinks are extremely expensive.
+The prices of the drinks are never shown on the menus; therefore, make sure to ask for the beverage menu before sitting down and ordering, since a glass of wine or beer can sometimes cost more than a main course.

 In most parts of Italy, including Milan, the restaurants usually charge a fixed service tax per person called “coperto” in Italian.
 This includes, for example, the bread and other aperitifs, which are usually served while you look at the menu.

-As well as this extra, sometimes you will also be charged another type of service tax.
+As well as this extra, sometimes you will also be charged further service tax.

 Lunch is served in Italy between 1 pm and 2:30 pm and dinner is served between 8 pm and 11 pm.
 Nevertheless, you will not find it difficult to find restaurants that are open longer hours.

 Most areas of Milan have a large selection of restaurants, although in our opinion, the best are restaurants are located in Via Dente.
 This street has many charming terraces that also serve great typical Milanese food.
 Via Dente is located just in front of the Castello Sforzesco.
 If not, another great area is all around the Piazza del Duomo.

 One of the best restaurants

 Very close to the Duomo and the Galleria Vittorio Emanuele II is the restaurant Luini (Via Santa Radegonda, 16), a favourite among the Milanese.
 Its panzerotto, a semi-circular turnover stuffed with tomato and mozzarella are one of the best in the city.
 Well worth trying.